BorisOsipov/reportportal-js-client/examples/README.md

-# Report Portal client-javascript example
+# Report Portal reportportal-js-client example

 To run the examples you must have [nodejs](https://nodejs.org/en/) installed.